-Atheneum nabs $150M to build out its “research as a service” platform for virtual surveys and interviews – TechCrunch
+Atheneum nabs $150M to build out its ‘research as a service’ platform for virtual surveys and interviews – TechCrunch

 Data is the new oil, as the saying goes, and today a startup that is helping companies mine for it is announcing a major funding round to expand its business on the back of strong growth.

-Atheneum, which provides a platform for companies to conduct and analyze research sourced through virtual interviews and surveys with stakeholders (that is, research solutions that include qualitative expert consultations, quantitative surveys, and big data products to parse the results), has closed $150 million in funding.
+Atheneum, which provides a platform for companies to conduct and analyze research sourced through virtual interviews and surveys with stakeholders (that is, research solutions that include qualitative expert consultations, quantitative surveys and big data products to parse the results), has closed $150 million in funding.

-CEO Mathias Wengeler said it plans to use the funds to continue expanding geographically, hiring more people for its teams, and building out its technology.
-Today Atheneum is used by some 500 large enterprises — with customers spanning verticals like life sciences, strategic consulting firms, investment services, and telecoms, media and tech firms — covering a network of some 680,000 experts and so-called opinion leaders and hundreds of thousands of surveys and interviews.
+CEO Mathias Wengeler said it plans to use the funds to continue expanding geographically, hiring more people for its teams and building out its technology.
+Today Atheneum is used by some 500 large enterprises — with customers spanning verticals like life sciences, strategic consulting firms, investment services and telecoms, media and tech firms — covering a network of some 680,000 experts and so-called opinion leaders and hundreds of thousands of surveys and interviews.

 The startup was founded in Berlin a little over a decade ago and now has a second base in New York, and notably, it is already profitable.
-This funding — led by Guidepost Growth Equity with participation from unnamed limited partners; existing investors Crosslantic Capital Management, Michael Brehm, Vogel Communications Group; and Atheneum’s founding management team — thus is coming opportunistically to jump on what has been strong growth for the startup, especially in the last year: in 2020 the company grew nearly 50%, Wengeler said, and this year growth has bumped up to 80%.
+This funding — led by Guidepost Growth Equity with participation from unnamed limited partners; existing investors Crosslantic Capital Management, Michael Brehm and Vogel Communications Group; and Atheneum’s founding management team — thus is coming opportunistically to jump on what has been strong growth for the startup, especially in the last year: in 2020 the company grew nearly 50%, Wengeler said, and this year growth has bumped up to 80%.

 Atheneum’s growth is coming on the back of two trends in the world of enterprise.

-The first is a bigger shift to digital transformation that we’ve been witnessing, spurred by the enforced remote working practices that came out of Covid-19.
-Specifically, companies need tools to let them continue carrying out work in more virtualised formats, and Atheneum has created a framework for those that have typically sourced data through live interactions to keep doing that using tools like Zoom, online surveys, and cloud-based analytics to “read” and better understand all the resulting data.
+The first is a bigger shift to digital transformation that we’ve been witnessing, spurred by the enforced remote working practices that came out of COVID-19.
+Specifically, companies need tools to let them continue carrying out work in more virtualised formats, and Atheneum has created a framework for those that have typically sourced data through live interactions to keep doing that using tools like Zoom, online surveys and cloud-based analytics to “read” and better understand all the resulting data.

 The second trend is that companies making strategic decisions based on data and feedback from the field are increasingly wanting to tap into innovations in data science and technology overall to increase their access to more data and insights.

-This second trend has been growing for years and predates the pandemic, which is also one of the reasons investors have been knocking: these are trends that go beyond circumstantial ones that might evolve when/if we return back to our more traditional work patterns).
+This second trend has been growing for years and predates the pandemic, which is also one of the reasons investors have been knocking: these are trends that go beyond circumstantial ones that might evolve when/if we return to our more traditional work patterns.
 Wengeler and his co-founders Ammad Ahmad and Marta Margolis (pictured above) all previously worked in management consulting, and Wengeler said that he was moved to start Atheneum to more directly address that opportunity.

 “Primary and raw data were out there already,” he said, “but their importance is increasing.
 What a doctor sees [firsthand] has a major impact on how a pharmaceutical company plans its strategy for commercialization and more, and that is different in every country.
 I felt that the world was getting more internationalized and we needed more raw data, we needed more market research.
-We see Atheneum as a platform for knowledge, based on being a one-stop-shop for primary research.”
+We see Atheneum as a platform for knowledge, based on being a one-stop shop for primary research.”

 Roshen Menon, who led the investment for Guidepost, also notes that is also a reflection of how companies themselves have evolved to build more specialized products.